maxjowett/til/javascript/remove-duplicates-from-array.md

-# Remove Duplicates from an Array
+# Remove Duplicates from Array

 Quickly remove duplicates from an array by leveraging spread operator and the `Set` object.